The ClueFinders: Riverdeep/HMH (2001–2021)

 In 2001, Riverdeep acquired many of The Learning Company's properties from Gores Technology Group by selling $40 million in stock.
 Carmen Sandiego, ClueFinders, and Reader Rabbit were then licensed to the KidsEdge website in 2002.
 In 2003, The ClueFinders' Reading Adventures was reconfigured to run on Windows XP.
 The 2004 RCN InterACTION service allowed parents to stream games in series such as Carmen Sandiego, Clifford the Big Red Dog, and ClueFinders over a broadband connection.
 Compilations of multiple previously released titles were added, such as ClueFinders Adventure Pack and ClueFinders Triple Pack.
 These bundles often include a single ClueFinders title (often "The ClueFinders Reading Adventures") along with other games (but mostly The Learning Company games), such as "Adventure Workshop" or "After School Clubhouse".
 The 3rd–6th grade titles were re-released on the iOS platform on December 19, 2010.
 As of 2017, Houghton Mifflin Harcourt (the successor of Riverdeep) has been offering the ClueFinders brand as a licensing opportunity on its website.

-HarperCollins (2021–present)

-In 2021, HarperCollins Publishers, a subsidiary of News Corp, purchased Houghton Mifflin Harcourt's books and media division, including all the rights to their video game intellectual properties.
+The software may be downloaded as a bundle via the Learning Services website also.